 The min and max locations can be used restrict the event reporting to a certain area of the measurement.
+The parameters can be adjusted in the Trace Options box for a given trace.

 4.4.2 Turn Event Table Display On/Off